Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 As Python has been developed under an OSI-approved Open Source license [3] it is free to use and readily available to anyone.
-Being able to use Python for data analysis has a large cost saving implication for my employer.
+Being able to use Python for data analysis has a large cost saving potential for my employer.
 <br/>
 <br/>
 <br/>